wvlet/airframe/docs/airframe-rpc.md

 }
 ```

-If necessary, you can pass an application specific error code `appErrorCode` and more detailed metadata in the form of `Map[String, Any]` to the `.newException` arguments, which will be reported to RPC server log and in the HTTP response body.
+If necessary, you can pass an application specific error code `appErrorCode` and more detailed metadata in the form of `Map[String, Any]` using the `.newException` arguments.
+Note: This metadata needs to be serializable.
+See [Object Serialization](#object-serialization) section.
+These error details will be reported to the RPC server log and to the HTTP response body.
 The stacktrace of the exception will be reported as well.
-If you need to hide such stack trace from the error message, call `.newException(...).noStackTrace` to hide the stack trace.
+If you need to hide such a stack trace from the error message for security reasons (e.g., rejecting requests in an authentication filter), call `.newException(...).noStackTrace` to hide the stack trace.

 Exceptions created from RPCStatus will be mapped to an appropriate HTTP status code.
 If the backend is gRPC, it will be mapped to the corresponding gRPC status code as well.
 RPCStatus covers all existing gRPC status code and frequently used HTTP status code.
 The mapping table between RPCStatus and Grpc/HTTP status code is shown below:

 | RPCStatus | Type | gRPC Status           | Http Status |
 |------------|------|-----------------------|-------------|